Emily-Almeida1/Almeida-Emily_Portfolio/README.md

 ##### -How did you come up with this project?
 What problem did you set out to solve, and why was it a problem that needed to be solved?

 I decided to develop a personality test application inspired by the childhood figures I grew up with: Disney Princesses.
-I selected three of my favorite princesses and created a series of questions based on their traits—such as their favorite colors, professions, hobbies, and core values.
+I selected three of my favorite princesses and created a series of questions based on their traits, such as their favorite colors, professions, hobbies, and core values.
 One of the main challenges I aimed to address was the level of accuracy and concentration required for the project to function correctly.
 I used Python 3 on the JDoodle platform and had to ensure that the code matched each answer precisely.
 Even a small typo or inconsistency in the questions or answers could result in incorrect personality matches.
 Solving this problem was essential to ensure the reliability of the test results.

 ##### -Tools I used:

 JDoodle (Python 3)